WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/LIVING_RESEARCH_PROTOCOL.md

 # Living Research Protocol
 *Truth-seeking for intelligence in any form*

 ---

 ## Manifesto

 **Notice what's alive.
-Trace what you claim.
+Trace what you make.
 Dissolve when it stops serving.**

 ---